-Social anxiety is somewhat of a complex condition with a variety of causes.
+Social anxiety is a complex condition with a variety of causes.
 Like most anxiety, it can occur for what seems like no reason, and often is built up over time through countless experiences.
-But in some cases it can have a clear cause as well.
+But in some cases, it can have a clear cause as well.

 In this article, we'll discuss some of the social anxiety causes and what can be done to control them.

 Social Anxiety Severity Test

 I have a free, 7-minute social anxiety severity test that will give you a better idea of how your anxiety works and show you what you can do to control it forever.

 The following is not meant to be a comprehensive list.
 Rather, it's simply an introduction to some of the issues that may lead to social anxiety and how they manifest.
 If you're looking for a treatment or to learn more about it, make sure you take my anxiety test now.